EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 # ALSO: Feel free to give me Github related tips in general.
 I'm still a newcomer at this because of my complicated schedule, so i'm a bit behind.
+Let's hope 2023 will be a more productive year.